mwrnd/notes/Alveo_U25/debug_log_vitis.md

 ## Zynq MPSoC DRAM Tests Demo in Vitis

-Follow the [same procedure as above](#zynq-mpsoc-software-demo-in-vitis) but select Zynq MP DRAM Tests as the template applicatio.
+Follow the [same procedure as above](#zynq-mpsoc-software-demo-in-vitis) but select Zynq MP DRAM Tests as the template application.

 ![New Application DRAM Tests](img/U25_Vitis_New_Application_Project_DRAM_Tests.png)